 I should probably be more concrete about what I’m getting at here.
 Braig’s fight begins with Xigbar’s sniper attack, which you can deflect to break just like before.
 Unlike in KH2 where Xigbar would hang in the air at almost all times during the regular battle, Braig will alternate between the air and the ground.
 He also has a running and firing attack that’s brand new, but that’s partially because Xigbar never ran at all.
 His shots are much easier to dodge, even at a simple run, and he cannot yet fire his ricocheting spread shot, but he does have a homing charge shot instead (which you can disrupt by hitting him enough times, though this is incredibly risky since it puts you right in front of him when he’s ready to fire).
 Naturally, you can’t use the Warp Snipe Reaction Command, and as I said, Braig has no Limit Break and lacks the ability to change the terrain.
 So long as a veteran can adapt to the differences between Sora and Terra, there should be no surprises for them here.

 The boss theme here is the curiously named “Black Powder” (possibly supposed to be “Black Power?”), a song not actually associated with bosses, but with Terra and his darkest moments.
 You can certainly see why after the fight, when Terra, so enraged by everything that’s just happened, begins to glow with darkness, which he unloads in a projectile that cuts across one side of Braig’s face, taking out his eye.
 Terra charges up another attack, and it’s clear that Braig thinks it’s meant to kill him for a moment, but Terra actually sends it off to free Master Xehanort.
-Seeing an escape opportunity, Braig, who now has a patch of darkness flaming on the opposite side of his face (which are busy causing his famous scar) that absolutely was not there before, breaks for the entrance.
+Seeing an escape opportunity, Braig, who now has a patch of darkness flaming on the opposite side of his face (which are busy inflicting his scar) which absolutely was not there before, breaks for the entrance.
 I can’t believe the fire on his face was missing in the earlier shot, the fact that there are two injuries is what’s important for BBS’ narrative!
 Sure, Xigbar famously only had one eye and only sort-of famously had a scar, and BBS felt the need to set that up, but within BBS’ own scope, it’s more immediately relevant that that Master Xehanort scarred Eraqus (and only nearly took out his eye) with a dark attack during a flashback in Ven’s tale, making this a parallel between Xehanort and Terra!
 As for Braig, when I say he “breaks for the entrance” I mean he bounces out of the room like Tigger, and it looks even sillier than it sounds.